SamueleD98/final_assignment/README.md

    print "Wrong character, please type again."
 </pre>

-The *wait()* function contains the code that allow the user to cancel a goal while receiving feedbacks from the Move_Base server.
+The *wait()* function contains the code that allows the user to cancel a goal while receiving feedbacks from the Move_Base server.
 Its algortihm is the following:
 <pre>
 <b>while</b> the action is not accepted yet
  sleep for a second